John F. Dolan: Political career

 While still a member of the US Naval Reserve, Dolan served in a local veteran's affairs office and was later elected to the office of Town Clerk in Ipswich.
 When the Korean War began in the summer of 1950, Dolan was recalled to active duty with the US Navy and was stationed in Japan.
 However, the death of his younger brother James F. Dolan during the Battle of Taejon led to Dolan's eventual discharge from active duty and he soon returned to Ipswich to continue raising his family and pursuing a career in state politics.

 In 1957, Dolan filed the bill that would become the Conservation Commission Act, legislation that enabled communities throughout Massachusetts to create conservation commissions in order to protect natural resources.
 By the following year, a dozen towns, including Ipswich had formed commissions based on Dolan's bill.
 Today, every city and town in Massachusetts has their own conservation commission.
 Dolan would go on to serve his district until the early 1970s and held his seat in the Massachusetts Legislature for nine consecutive terms.
 His tenure in office eventually came to an end after casting the deciding vote on a measure that would have reduced the size of the House assembly.
 The unpopular move lead to his defeat in the following year's primary.

 Later life

 After his defeat in the 1971 primaries, Dolan continued as director for Committee on Natural Resources until his retirement in the late 1970s.
 Dolan spent the remainder of his life in Ipswich, digging clams and enjoying time with his grandchildren and a great-grandson who was named in his honor.
 Dolan also wrote a series of historical articles for the Ipswich Chronicle in the 1990s.
-One of his grandsons is Samuel K. Dolan, an Emmy Award winning documentary producer with Flight 33 Productions.
+One of his grandsons is Samuel K. Dolan, an Emmy Award winning documentary producer and author.
 John F. Dolan died at his home in Ipswich at the age of 90 on May 24, 2013.